+What is PVC?
 Polyvinyl chloride (PVC) is a type of plastic widely used in the manufacturing of pipes, electrical cable insulation, flooring, and other construction materials.
 PVC is a popular plastic because it is durable, lightweight, and easy to work with.
-However, like other plastics, PVC can have a negative impact on the environment, and its disposal presents a challenge.
+However, like other plastics, PVC can hurt the environment, and its disposal presents a challenge.
 In this article, we will explore PVC #3 plastic, the recycling symbol for PVC, and the different ways to recycle PVC plastic.

 Quick Navigation